-Messages that appear if a problem or conflict is detected by the SCSI host adapter which is preinstalled in some PC models.
-If your PC has a preinstalled SCSI adapter, refer to the SCSI documentation that comes with your computer for information about these messages.
+Messages that appear if a problem or conflict is detected by the SCSI host adapter.
+Refer to the SCSI documentation that comes with your computer for information about these messages.

 Software-generated error messages

 Messages that appear if a problem or conflict is detected by the application program, the operating system, or both.
 Error messages for operating-system and other software problems are generally text messages, but they also can be numeric messages.
 For information about these software error messages, refer to the information that comes with the operating system or application program, or both.